SP9144/Carbon_Footprint_Calculator/README.md

 ### Steps to installation:

-* Dowload Codebase from the src folder in dev branch.
+* Dowload Codebase from the src folder.
 * Go to backend folder:
     * `cd flask`
     * `source bin/activate`